 I swore I was not coming home with an Icelandic sweater, but I just couldn’t resist the perfect sweater made by a member of Kidda’s family.
 And to buy it directly from her on her farm was so special.”

 ✔️ 7 Nights in chosen package (twin shared or single occupancy) in premium hotels

 ✔️ All stops as mentioned in the itinerary (weather permitting)

 ✔️ Half a day ice cave Superjeep tour

-✔️ Icelandic private horses demo
+✔️ Icelandic private horses demo and tomato farm tour

 ✔️ Private rye bread making demo

 ✔️ Daily Breakfast.
 Lunch on day 6.
 Gourmet dinners on most nights as specified in the itinerary

 ✔️ Transportation to and between all activities in a small minibus or van